Two Point Hospital: Sound

+Release

-ReleaseTwo Point Hospital was announced on 16 January 2018 in a short YouTube video showing the game's visuals and comedic styling, and depicted a patient suffering from Light Headedness.
+Two Point Hospital was announced on 16 January 2018 in a short YouTube video showing the game's visuals and comedic styling, and depicted a patient suffering from Light Headedness.
 Edge compared this disease's role in the game's marketing to that of Theme Hospital's Bloaty Head, which was described as its "poster disease".

 The first public viewing of Two Point Hospital was held at the PC Gamer Weekender event on 17 February 2018.
 The gameplay demo explored the game's user interface and its turning camera, which was not present in Theme Hospital.
-The game's publisher also announced a potential release date in August 2018.
+The game's publisher announced a potential release date in August 2018.
 The panel discussed some of the new ailments that would be included in the game, confirming one that changes the patient into a mummy.
 In a GamesTM preview, Smart stated that the closest illness in the game to a real one is Hurty Leg, which he described as "almost like somebody in plaster".
 Developer Two Point Studios announced in a newsletter that subscribers would receive a "golden ticket" that would allow the player to download an in-game "golden toilet".

 In July 2018, Steam began accepting pre-orders for the game, which was released on 30 August 2018, for Linux, macOS, and Windows.
 On 2 September 2018, Two Point Hospital was the second most-downloaded game in Europe, the Middle East, Africa, and Australia.
 A Halloween patch was released on 23 October 2018, which introduced a "creepier" soundtrack, new DJ lines, a night-time intervention, and the 'Frightheadedness' disease.
-A free update in March 2019 added new decorative objects based on other game series on Steam, including Total War: Three Kingdoms, Endless Space, Football Manager, and Half-Life 2.
+A free update in March 2019 added decorative objects based on other game series on Steam, including Total War: Three Kingdoms, Endless Space, Football Manager, and Half-Life 2.